Great customer service equals great company profits. Just look at the story of Zappos.

 These “customer service rules” should dictate every interaction with each patron and shopper.
 Below, we list 5 tips for providing excellent customer service you can implement immediately.

-You can’t have great customer service without properly trained representatives who know how to satisfy customer demands quickly and patiently.
+You can’t have exceptional customer service without properly trained representatives who know how to satisfy customer demands quickly and patiently.

-Each rep should have the knowledge, resources, and attitude to satisfy customer demands on their own (within the bounds of their responsibilities, security access, and so on).
+Each customer service representative should have the knowledge, resources, and attitude to satisfy customer demands on their own (within the bounds of their responsibilities, security access, and so on).

-Being great really means delivering simple customer service, which can be boiled down to one word:
+Being great means delivering simple customer service, which can be boiled down to one word:

 Listen.

 Problem resolution, much like conflict resolution, depends on seeing the issue clearly and exactly.
-Listening is a skill just the same as writing or reading is.
+Listening is a skill just the same as writing or reading.
 And there are specific ways to become a better listener.

-Great customer service is delivered by reps who are willing to pause, understand, and reflect on what a customer is truly telling them and respond with empathy and kindness.
+To deliver great customer service, your team will be willing to pause, understand, and reflect on what a customer is truly telling them and respond with empathy and kindness.

 It’s no secret that customers want a response from companies at lightning speeds.
 They’re impatient and want their complaints heard and recognized almost instantaneously.
 And the research bears this out.